 - We cover prescribed drugs and medications, as described in the chart beginning on the next page.
 Some injectable medications may be covered under your medical benefit. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorizations must be renewed periodically. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - There are no out of network benefits for prescription drugs. - Federal law prevents the pharmacy from accepting unused medications. - Prescription drugs are not subject to deductible.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - There are no out of network benefits for prescription drugs. - Federal law prevents the pharmacy from accepting unused medications. - The annual deductible does not apply to benefits in this section.